 - Your organization must have a registered charitable number from Canada Revenue Agency to apply for a Stabilization Grant.
 (This number is required to access the online application form.)

-- Registered charities based in Winnipeg, or provincial or national charities with permanent Winnipeg staff (as of March 15, 2020), that primarily serve the citizens of Winnipeg are eligible.
+- Registered charities based in Winnipeg, or provincial or national charities with a Winnipeg office or staff, that primarily serve the citizens of Winnipeg are eligible.

 - Receiving a Stabilization Grant does not impact an organization’s ability to apply to other Foundation grants programs or receive emergency funding.

 - The program is open to all Winnipeg registered charities, regardless of any current or past grants from The Winnipeg Foundation, including grants where there is still an outstanding final report.